 - Hip dysplasia: Cane Corsos are at high risk for hip dysplasia.
 This genetic abnormality in the hip socket can cause lameness or pain.
 Elbow dysplasia: 10% of Cane Corsos are diagnosed with elbow dysplasia each year.
 This causes front leg lameness and lack of mobility.

-- Bloat: Gastric dilatation-volvulus is a common concern in this breed.
+- Bloat: Gastric dilatation-volvulus is one Cane Corso health issue that is often a cause for concern with this breed.
 Bloat occurs when the stomach fills with gas or food and causes the stomach to twist, trapping gasses, and then cuts off blood supply to tissues.
 This is a life-threatening emergency that should see professional help immediately.

-- Issues with the eyelid: Two eyelid problems commonly occur in this breed: The first issue is Entropion, in which the lid rolls inward and the lashes irritate the cornea.
+- Eyelid Problems: Two eye problems affecting the eyelid commonly occur in this breed: The first issue is Entropion, in which the lid rolls inward and the lashes irritate the cornea.
 The second issue is Ectropion, in which the lid rolls outward and leaves a gap between the lid and the eyeball.

 - Cherry eye: Also called a prolapsed nictitans gland, commonly occurs in this breed more than most.
-Cherry eye causes a gland in the eye to protrude in a red and fleshy mass.
+Cherry eye is one of the eye problems affecting this breed that causes a gland in the eye to protrude in a red and fleshy mass.
 Although it is not a serious issue, it can be surgically treated if necessary.

 - Demodicosis: Although Demodex mange mites are present in most dogs, some breeds have an immune deficiency which can cause hair loss after being infected by these parasitic mites.